Nyandwi/nyandwi/README.md

 ### Hi there 👋

 My name is Jean de Dieu Nyandwi.
 I am broadly interested in Machine Learning and Computer Vision.
-I like sharing knowldege and getting things done.
 I am currently teaching Deep Learning with TensorFlow at The Python Academy and looking for a team to join working on Machine Learning/Computer Vision.

 ### Professional Certifications